 Arrested for robbery?
 Our Las Vegas criminal defense attorneys are here for you.
 We will fight to get the charges reduced or dismissed.

 Call us or fill out the form on this page.
-All consultations are free.
-And we are here 24/7.
+We are here 24/7.

 In California?
-See our article on robbery laws (Penal Code 211 PC).
+See our article on Penal Code 211 PC.

 - NRS 200.380; Barkley v.
 State, 114 Nev.
 635, 958 P.2d 1218 (1998).